 Adding Categories via the Categories Module

-You can assign and/or add new categories to posts before you publish them using the Categories module to the right of the post editor:
+You can assign and/or add new categories to posts before you publish them using the Categories module to the left of the post editor:

 Setting the Default Category